 These methods, powered by cloud technology, allow businesses to manage and monitor their field workers remotely – wherever they may be.
 It has unlocked a more flexible and efficient way of working; a challenge to the rigid structures of old.

-It means that companies throughout the UK are now facing a tough decision – balancing the benefits of making the switch to mobile workforce management, against the fears of adopting a fresh approach.
+It means that companies throughout the UK are now facing a tough decision – balancing the benefits of making the switch to mobile workforce management software, against the fears of adopting a fresh approach.

 This has been the subject of some recent research by the Mobile Work Exchange.
 They carried out a survey of companies throughout the USA to identify the barriers preventing companies from making the switch.